bnwolford/BDSI/README.md

 `git clone https://github.com/xzhoulab/DECComparison.git`
 `cd DECComparison`

-We want to practice a typical workflow which involves sharing a cenral dataset and performing indpeendent analyses in our own directories.
+We want to practice a typical workflow which involves sharing a cenral dataset and performing indpendent analyses in our own directories.
 For this reason, I've downloaded the data for you, and those steps are now commented out (i.e. # is placed at the front of the code line).

 We want to start an interactive session to request compute resources before we get started.
 `srun --time=2:00:00 --mem=2GB --pty /bin/bash`